Kile-Asmussen/lord-of-the-ring/timeline.md

 Marika aquiesced and Radagon was raised to the title of Prince of Gelmir and sued for peace.
 Rennala accepted his proposal of marriage (and subsequently fell in love with him, it was a happy union.)

-## The Age of Silver
+## The Age of Fine Silver

 With Liurnia a part of the Golden Order, there now came a period of lasting peace.
 Marika now had time to devote to theological studies, and in this age delved deep into the mysteries of the Elden Ring.

-Absent a war, Godfrey grew restless, so Marika sent him onwards south of Liurnia to conquer the lands there, drawing all of the Lands Between together under the Golden Order.
+Absent a war, Godfrey grew restless, so Marika sent him onwards south of Liurnia and Caelid to conquer the lands there, drawing all of the Lands Between together under the Golden Order.

 She let Godwyn take over rulership.
-He took a concubine and sired an heir, remaining unwed at his mother's wish, should one day a political marriage be needed.
+He took a concubine and sired an heir named Godefroy, whom Marika declared rightful rather than bastard.
+Godwyn remained unwed at his mother's wish, should one day a political marriage be needed, and it is said he also enjoyed the company of Fortissax when the dragon took human form.

 In Liurnia, Rennala bore Radagon three children: Rykard, Radahn, and Ranni.

-All three Carian children were prodigies of sorcery and found powerful teachers.
-Radahn took after his father and became a General in the Golden Order, Ranni took after her mother and became the Princess of Caria.
-Rykard skirted blasphemy and revived the study of fire, founding the Fire Monks.
+All three Carian heirs were prodigies of sorcery and found powerful teachers.

+Radahn found a teacher in a wandering perigrine sage of Onyx and quickly mastered the sorcery of gravity.
+He took after his father and became a General in the Golden Order.

+Rykard skirted blasphemy and revived the study of fire, through science inventing sorcerous ways to achieve feats of terrible heat.
+He took interest in the miracles of fire practiced in secret and gave amnesty and protection to the Fire Monks, in exchange for servitude.

+Ranni took after her mother and became the Princess of Caria and a formidable sorceress in tutelage of the finest masters at Raya Lucaria.
+She came to be known as the Lunar Princess, taking upon her the sigil of the dark moon as her mother had taken the full.

-To Marika's horror, Ranni had been chosen as an Empyrean and given as Shadow the beast child Blaidd.
+Much to Marika's horror, word reached her from Radagon that the girl had been chosen as an Empyrean and given as Shadow the beast child Blaidd, to mirror her own Maliketh.

-But the girl was young and not yet a threat, and Marika intended to keep her that way.
-The Carians derived their power from the stars and the fates they encoded --- a system beyond the reach of the Elden Ring. <!-- TODO -->
+But Ranny was young and yet nary a threat, and Marika intended to keep her that way.
+The Carians derived their power from the stars and the fates they encoded --- a system beyond the reach of the Elden Ring.
+Where in the Age of Iron they had been summarily dealt with by Marika's enemies, now she herself had to intervene.

 Before she could formulate a plan to do so, her husband returned.
 Godfrey was drunk on victory, and eager to take back his rightful place as Elden Lord.
 His warriors brought with them an unrest to the heartland that Marika found particularly displeasing: these myriad warriors were nothing but.
 There was no world in which they would return to Altus and find wives and husbands, settling down to till the good earth.